Teaching reading skills is so much easier when you know how to teach phonics using an Orton, Spalding, Gillingham, Sanseri method.

 I believe that this one book, The Writing Road To Reading, can be super helpful teaching reading Pre-K to grade 6 in all of the language arts.
-It produces readers and writers of much higher grade levels than implicit programs.
+It produces readers and writers of much higher grade levels than implicit programs using much less effort.
 This makes the Writing Road To Reading a very real bargain at any price.

-Practice is one of her hallmarks so be sure to "Say it!
+Practice is one of Mrs. Spalding's hallmarks so be sure your children "Say it!
 Write it!
 Repeat it!"

 This book defines:

-See more about teaching reading skills using Orton programs on our main Phonics page.
+See more about teaching reading skills using Orton programs at the bottom of our main Phonics page.